HCL-TECH-SOFTWARE/digital-experience/docs/trouble/cw_create_addnode.md

 |Skip the step|If you successfully completed the step before, then skip this step.|
 |Clean up step|None required|

-# Start the portal server {#AppropriateActionsForStepIfYouMustR-110 .task}
+# Start the portal server

 |Actions|Notes|
 |-------|-----|